naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/03_building_the_dockerfile.md

 The Dockerfile built here will reproduce the [ROUGE](https://aclanthology.org/W04-1013/) score (an automatic method of evaluating summary quality) reported by the hypothetical paper by running a pre-trained summarization model released by the authors on a test dataset to generate summaries and calculating ROUGE using the generated summaries.

 In reality, the pre-trained model model is a [BART](https://aclanthology.org/2020.acl-main.703/) model fine-tuned on the CNN/DailyMail dataset which was released by the BART authors, and we only run inference on 10 test examples for the sake of this tutorial.
+**You should pick a meaningful result to reproduce for your own paper.**

 The codebase contains Python scripts to (1) load the pre-trained model and run inference on the test set and (2) calculate ROUGE score of the predicted summaries.
 It additionally contains a bash script called `reproduce.sh` which runs these scripts and outputs the final ROUGE scores to stdout.